Delaunay/GKMachineLearning/_sources/src/index.rst.txt

 Getting started
 ===============

-This project demonstrates how to use UE4ML to create a reinforcement learning environment for machine learning.
+This project demonstrates how to use MLAdapter to create a reinforcement learning environment for machine learning.

    Machine learning (ML) is the study of computer algorithms that can improve automatically through experience and by the use of data.